 - Motivation Levels & Willingness to Change

-Pairing data about each employee with digital innovation ensures that program members get the right care at the right time.
-It also enables your solution provider to guide personalized health and wellness journeys for each employee.
-As a result, employees better understand their overall health and available benefits.
-They also experience greater support to achieve sustainable behavior change and positive results.
+Pairing data about each employee with digital innovation and high-touch medical advocacy ensures that program members get the right care they need at the right time.
+It also enables you to formulate a personalized health journey for each employee.
+As a result, employees experience better health literacy, sustainable behavior change, as well as better overall health.

-On the employer side, timely analytics and comprehensive reporting provides the insight that you need to drive business decisions that can help save time and money.
-Having a deep understanding of your employee population allows you to effectively address health care costs through your plan design, pharmacy benefits, and more.
+Timely analytics and comprehensive reporting provide the insight that you need to drive business decisions that can help save time, money and create a productive workforce.
+Having that deep understanding of your employee population’s health also enables you to understand the drivers of your health care costs so you can effectively address them through medical advocacy, care coordination, case management, plan design changes, pharmacy benefit changes, and more.

 3. Active, Informed Outreach